 To help get people started, I’ve to put together some of the things I have learned about being an effective educator in the world of online and remote medical education.

 You are the most important educational resource.
-If you are delivering the education, your learners haven’t come to get a textbook or a list of facts.
+If you deliver the education, your learners haven’t come to get a textbook or a list of facts.
 They want to know what you know and what they don’t.
 Forget some of the habits of traditional medical education.
-Bring more of your experience and less of what you can find in a textbook.
+Bring more of your experience and less what you can find in a textbook.

 Online and remote medical education also carries many risks.
-IT failures and audience disengagement are probably the greatest risks.
-Preparation, planning and rehearsal are key elements in overcoming these challenges.
+IT failures and audience disengagement are probably the most significant risks.
+Preparation, planning and rehearsal are vital elements in overcoming these challenges.

 |IT failure (connectivity, software limitations)||Good signal (WiFi or mobile data) Educator’s device must be up to the task Choose the best software application for the job|

 |Lack of connection from the audience to the educator.
 Educator less able to read the audience.||Where possible, have the audience visible (e.g. all on video) Maximise interactive content Have questions via audio as well as via chat|

 |Audience disengagement and loss of attention||Maximal interactive content Chunks of delivered education should be brief and broken up by interactive elements Use of breakout rooms Polls Virtual flipcharts Injections of humour Changes of pace Music|

 |Educator’s unfamiliarity with online teaching as a modality||Rehearsal Visual aids (session map) Repetition of session to multiple audiences|

 |Learner’s unfamiliarity with online learning||Pre-session briefing and joining instructions Start meeting with an explanation of what the session will involve and explain the functions|

 |Security||Use of required password for Zoom sessions Link to meeting sent with clear ground rules for whether it can be shared and with whom|